 How much do they make, and what training and education did they need?
 What skills are necessary, and how did they get their start?
 What recommendations do they have?

 Often, you’ll find that people are more than willing to give advice.

 8. Practice, Practice, and Practice Some More

-If you’re getting close to learning how to find your passion, don’t go into it with amateur skill level.
+If you’re getting close to learning how to know your passion, don’t go into it with an amateur skill level.
 If you want to make money—to be a professional—you need to have professional skills.

 Get very good at your future career, and you will make money at it.
-Practice for hours on end and learn how to focus; if it’s something you love, the practice should be something you want to do.
+Practice for hours on end and learn how to focus; if it’s something you love, the practice should be something you want to do and life fulfilling.

+9. Never Quit Trying